Delta Police Department

-The crime severity index in Delta is just under 53 index points, as per the latest statistics from 2018.
-It continues to be significantly lower than Metro Vancouver (75.6), B.C.
-(88.3) and Canada (75).
+The crime severity index in Delta is 63.9 index points, as per the latest statistics from 2023.
+It continues to be significantly lower than B.C.
+(104.1) and Canada (80.2).
 The crime severity index not only measures the amount of crime, but also the seriousness of each offense.

-The crime severity index in Delta has been declining steadily since 2014, according to Statistics Canada.

-Property crime in Delta trended downward in 2019, a decline of two per cent overall.
-Residential break and enter was down 20 per cent compared to the three-year average and theft from vehicles was down 15 per cent.
-The only real outlier was theft over/under $5,000, which was up 14 per cent compared to the three-year average.

 History

 The history of the Delta Police Department is closely tied to the first organized policing presence in British Columbia's history.

 In 1858, Governor James Douglas appointed William Ladner as the first constable of New Caledonia.
 Ladner later went on to found the community of Ladner's Landing, which became the hub of the Municipality of Delta, British Columbia, on November 10, 1879.

 On August 20, 1887, William McKee, the municipal clerk, was designated as a constable in addition to his duties as a clerk.
 On July 7, 1888, Joseph Jordan was appointed as Delta's first full-time constable, and with this appointment the Delta Municipal Police Department was formed.
 Over the next eight years Jordan was dismissed and re-appointed several times, depending on the department's needs and was assisted on occasion by other temporary constables.

 By 1900, Jordan had been designated as the chief constable and worked full-time in this role until his retirement in 1911.

 The chief constable's position remained the only regular full-time or part-time position until 1931, when the municipal council authorized the appointment of a night policeman.
 It was the duty of this policeman, whose salary was partly paid for by the local merchants, to patrol the streets of Ladner at night.

 The 1950s was a decade of growth for the DPD as membership increased to 11 police officers, and the police station began operating on a 24-hour-a-day basis.

 By 1971, the police department had grown to 45 police officers, due to the growth in community population after the opening of the George Massey Tunnel.